jrcichra/smartcar/README.md

-# carpi
+# SmartCar

+## An event-driven car network platform to intellegently control your car.

+### Example configurations:
++ Have your dashcam record video when your ignition is on, but only when you're going under the speed limit :)
++ At a certain speed, have your sound system play a different track.
++ Send a warning to your phone when your ignition has been on for 5 minutes but the car hasn't moved
++ When the key goes off, transfer your dashcam footage to a NFS mount in your house over Wifi

+These are all possible configurations, but this isn't a "one-size fits all" solution.
+Some people might not have a GPS module, or an OBDII reader.
+They might not have a touchscreen, or a dashcam!
+How do we provide an intelligent car framework that can work with any configuration?
+This project aims to answer that question.

-Collect vehicle data from your car, in any configuration you wish!
-Each piece is a container with a standard socket protocol, so you can customize each piece for your car and what features you want to impliment or change.
+Each service is a container with a standard socket protocol (to be defined), so you can customize each piece for your car and what features you want to impliment or change.

-In theory I would like custom plugins for this system where

-This is a redesign on the original rpi-dashcam project using a modular design with docker containers.
+This is a redesign on the original rpi-dashcam project, but uses a modular design with docker containers.
+I have open sourced this project since this surely has no market other than for extreme hobbists.

-# Docker containers
+# Example Docker containers
 + Controller
   + The main container who's managing the entire application, managing the state of what's there and not
 + Dashcam